basic needs are met

 LOCAL EFFORTS

-The Central Texas Food Bank (CTFB) partners with over 300 organizations across Central Texas to provide immediate food access as well as resources for Central Texans to access nutritious and affordable food on their own including benefits assistance and referrals, nutrition and garden education, and culinary training.
-In 2023, CTFB launched the Central Texas Food System Dashboard in partnership with the City of Austin Office of Sustainability and other key partners and stakeholders to re-imagine the Central Texas Food System and use data to drive improvement and regional change.
-In 2023, CTFB also launched food system community needs assessments to elevate community voice in driving food system and charitable food response solutions.
+The Central Texas Food Bank (CTFB) partners with over 300 organizations across Central Texas to provide immediate food access and resources for Central Texans to access nutritious and affordable food on their own.
+These resources include benefits assistance and referrals, nutrition and garden education, and culinary training.
+CTFB recently launched more programs to meet people where they are, such as on-site school pantries and food is medicine initiatives in partnership with hospitals and healthcare entities.
+In 2023, CTFB launched the Central Texas Food System Dashboard in partnership with the City of Austin Office of Sustainability and other key partners and stakeholders to reimagine the Central Texas Food System and use data to drive improvement and regional change.
+In late 2024, CTFB will work to launch a Central Texas Regional Food System Council to provide regional support and infrastructure for local and regional food access projects.